Pfizer to spend $11.6B on migraine treatment maker Biohaven

 The company plans to have about $25 billion in sales by 2030 come from new business developments.

 The deal announced Tuesday is a step in that direction.
-U.S. regulators approved Nurtec tablets for treating migraines in February 2020 and for preventing them about a year ago.
+Pfizer currently has no migraine treatments.
+U.S. regulators approved Nurtec ODT — which stands for orally disintegrating tablet — for treating migraines in February 2020 and for preventing them about a year ago.

-Nurtec ODT brought in nearly $124 million in sales in the first quarter, and Biohaven expects $825 to $900 million in product sales this year.
+It brought in nearly $124 million in sales in the first quarter.
+Biohaven expects $825 to $900 million in product sales this year.

+Pfizer plans to put its marketing muscle into the drug with potential launches for it in 70 countries.

-Last November, Pfizer said it would invest $350 million in Biohaven to help sell Nurtec OTD and the spray, zavegepant, outside the United States.
+Last November, Pfizer said it would invest $350 million in Biohaven to help sell Nurtec ODT and the spray, zavegepant, outside the United States.

 Pfizer said Tuesday the spray is on track for U.S. acceptance in the current quarter, and an oral gel version of it also is being developed for preventing chronic migraines.